developmentprofile/Conference/README.md

 ## Technical Details
 * Although it does not a DB, i used H2 for saving incoming TALK requests from user.
 * Project has Controller, Service and Repository Layers with unit tests.
-* Gets scheduling data through AJAX from REST Service.
+* Gets scheduling data through AJAX from REST API.

 ## Usage
+* To run app you need to build with maven install because of MapStruct implementations which generates mapping classes..
 * For TALK Insertion use url.
    localhost:8080/insert
 * For Conference Scheduling .
    localhost:8080/list